Visa policy of the Republic of the Congo: Transit

 Passengers with a confirmed onward ticket for a flight to a third country on the same calendar day.
 They must stay in the international transit area of the airport and have documents required for the next destination.

-eVisa
+e-Visa

-In April 2019 Congolese authorities announced a plan to introduce electronic visas in August 2019.
+In April 2019 Congolese authorities announced a plan to introduce an electronic visa in August 2019.
 Visa applications can already be submitted online at the Republic of the Congo embassy in France website.